 Order by post or in person

-If you do not have a credit or debit card, or you would like to order by post or in person, you can download and print out the relevant application form below.
+If you do not have a credit or debit card, or you would like to order by post, you can download and print out the relevant application form.

 - Birth certificate application form

 Your certificate will be posted out, as long as you have included a postal address on your application.

 If you're paying for your certificate by cheque or postal order you should make it payable to ‘The Registrar General’.

 Certified copies of certificates

 You can order certified copies of birth, adoption, stillbirth, marriage, civil partnership and death certificates.